 So, with a ripe avocado, and even an overripe banana, you are ready to make muffins!

 If you make half a recipe, or have a reason to save half of an avocado, you can do that!
-Top layer of fresh may oxidize a bit and turn grey or brown, but it’s easy to just skim the top layer of flesh off, and the avocado underneath for at least a day or two should still be a bright greenish yellow.
+The top layer of the avocado may oxidize a bit and turn grey or brown, but it’s easy to just skim the top layer of flesh off.
+The avocado underneath should still be a bright greenish yellow.

 Peel the banana and put in a blender or food processor.
 Cut the avocado lengthwise, and take the pit out.
 Then, I like to scoop the flesh of the avocado out with a spoon, and add it to the food processor.
 It’s ideal in the food processor unless you have a small jar for your blender, because there isn’t much liquid yet.
 Once smooth, then add your eggs, honey and vanilla and mix again.